 People talk about being stalked online.
 The Internet is a space that can be used for practically everything – good or bad.
 Cyberstalking is one such activity that is ‘bad’ and in fact even a crime, now.
-There is helpline in almost every country that allows users of Internet to report cyberstalking.
+There is a helpline in almost every country that allows users of the Internet to report cyberstalking.
 What is cyberstalking?
 This post takes a look at the definition of cyberstalking and tells you how to prevent and report cyberstalking.

 What is Cyberstalking

 Cyberstalking is a type of cybercrime where the criminal uses online means to harass a person or an organization.
 The word “online” refers to anything digital such as emails, instant messages, chats, status updates, tweets, blogs, comments, social sites, etc.